cdelcourt/ubi-node-iot/README.md

 You'll need to change the following items in the script:

--Ubidots API Key
+* Ubidots API Key
--Ubidots Variable IDs
+* Ubidots Variable IDs
--Port name, if not /dev/ttyACM0
+* Port name, if not /dev/ttyACM0

 ## Usage